Lost DLA/PIP. Need a Blue Badge

 A well written request backed-up with a letter of support from your GP should be all that you need.

 Hello thanks everyone who responded, I have sever anxiety so no I didn't appeal, I have received my MRI scan results which show I have spinal canal narrowing (stenosis) and facet joint disease worse affected cervical and lumbar.
 Do you think I should go back and seek pip mobility again?
 I've asked the neurologist for a letter but so far not received anything other than acknowledgement.
 It's getting worse almost daily.
-Thanks
+Thanks0

 -